AI Harness Architecture

 - Contextual policy evaluation during execution

-Plane 4: Audit, Observability & Traceability
+Plane 4: Human Oversight, Audit & Traceability

 - Real-time behavior monitoring